jessierenton/somatic-genetic-clock/fixedmutation_accumulation/README.md

 # Fixed mutation accumulation
 Data scripts, data and plotting scripts for Figure 3 and Supplementary Figures 2-4 & 6.

+*Some data files used in supplementary figures are excluded from the repository due to size contraints but are available on request.

 ## Figure 3 and Supplementary Figures 11-12

 To produce figure: `julia plot_mainfig.jl`